 “The value of the class is that students got to see how a company is truly grappling with how to make global social impact,” said Yngve.
 “This is a real challenge faced by companies today and the same ideation validation business modeling process applies whether a new venture is developed by a startup or within a larger company.”

 Because each team identified opportunities to meet local needs, the business plans vary widely.
-The Quincy, Wash. team developed a plan to leverage Microsoft Cloud technology and infrastructure to use big data to improve the efficiency and sustainability of farming practices.
+The Washington team developed a plan to leverage Microsoft Cloud technology and infrastructure to use big data to improve the efficiency and sustainability of farming practices.
 The Singapore team identified the nation’s low ranking on global creativity scales as a major obstacle to business innovation, and proposed to increase creativity through coding play programs for youth.
 The Netherlands team proposed to incentivize companies and organizations to focus on providing sustainable and renewable products and initiatives to better their community and the world.

 “There is such energy, excitement and creativity about these projects,” Miles said.
 “It’s possible that I have learned more from listening to these students and how they think about the world than the students have learned from this project.”